Purely delicious Vegan 'Egg' McMuffin recipe - simple and easy steps to create this delicious McMuffin version at home!

 First off, get your tofu (I used Cauldron) and slice the block in half (lengthwise), this is going to be your vegan "egg".
 To make sure it fits perfectly inside your muffin, I'd suggest using a large, round cookie cutter (one that's the same size as your muffin) to cut another slice of tofu.

 How to cook your vegan egg

 Splash a bit of oil in a non-stick frying pan along with a pinch of Kala Namak.
-Once the pan is sizzling hot and the salt has dissolved, add your tofu to the pan and fry on both sides until it’s golden on both sides, and season it with a sprinkle of pepper.
+Once the pan is sizzling hot and the salt has mixed with the oil, add your tofu to the pan and fry on both sides until golden, and season it with a sprinkle of black pepper.